zacharee/Tweaker/app/src/main/assets/terms.md

  - you don't ask a question already answered here

 # Permissions
-SystemUI Tuner asks for some sensitive permissions:
+SystemUI Tuner asks for the following permissions:
  - android.permission.WRITE_SECURE_SETTINGS
+ - android.permission.WRITE_SETTINGS
  - android.permission.DUMP
  - android.permission.PACKAGE_USAGE_STATS
+ - android.permission.QUERY_ALL_PACKAGES
+ - android.permission.FOREGROUND_SERVICE
+ - android.permission.RECEIVE_BOOT_COMPLETED
+ - android.permission.INTERNET
+ - com.android.vending.BILLING
+ - com.zacharee1.systemuituner.permission.WRITE_SETTINGS
+ - moe.shizuku.manager.permission.API_V23

-These permissions are not used to collect any sort of data, cause harm to your device (except by your own volition), or for any other malicious intent.
+These permissions are not used to collect any sort of data (except for crash data), cause harm to your device (except by your own volition), or for any other malicious intent.
 SystemUI Tuner is open source (you are currently on the source page), and you are welcome to verify the validity of this claim.

 Below I have explained the reason(s) each permission is needed:

 WRITE_SECURE_SETTINGS
  - Without this, SystemUI Tuner just won't work.
 Hiding status bar icons, modifying Immersive Mode, changing Quick Settings, etc, all need this permission to function.

+WRITE_SETTINGS
+ - SystemUI Tuner uses this permission to attempt to write to Settings.System.
+Not all values can be written.
+SystemUI Tuner will tell you if a change fails, along with how to proceed.

 DUMP
  - This permission is needed for Demo Mode to function.